splunk/public-o11y-docs/gdi/monitors-hosts/host-processlist.md

 The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the `processlist` monitor type to report the running processes for a host, similar to the output of the `top` or `ps` commands on *nix systems.
 The output format is a special base64-encoded event that appears under the Infrastructure view for a specific host.
 Historical process information is not retained on Splunk Observability Cloud.

-This monitor is available on Linux and Windows.
+This integration is available on Linux and Windows.

 ## Benefits